Product Segmentation for Retail with Python

 Code

-This operationally driven segmentation gives us a few insights into the challenges your operations will face for planning and managing the goods flows to meet your store's demand.
+This operationally driven segmentation provides a few insights into the challenges your operations will face in planning and managing goods flows to meet your store's demand.

 About Me